-Together, five years ago, we watched the beginning of a downturn that knocked the S&P 500 in half and dropped the Nasdaq nearly 80% off its highs.
+Together, six years ago, we watched the beginning of a downturn that knocked the S&P 500 in half and dropped the Nasdaq nearly 80% off its highs.
 It was a maddening time for investors.
 Telecom and energy executives were caught with their hands in the corporate cookie jar.
 Technology shares plummeted, with hundreds of companies vanishing from sight.
-Very few bear markets in American history hurt as much.
-BEA Systems
+Very few bear markets in American history hurt so much.
+JDS Uniphase

 Just how painful was it?
 Ask Nobel Prize-winning psychologist Daniel Kahneman, who proved that humans are innately loss-averse, particularly when it comes to money.
 Losses hurt us emotionally far more than gains give us pleasure.
-Naturally, then, those 50% to 80% declines crippled tens of thousands of investors, many of whom will -- sadly -- never throw the one-two punch of savings and investment again.
+Naturally, then, those massive declines crippled tens of thousands of investors, many of whom will -- sadly -- never throw the one-two punch of savings and investment again.

 It doesn't have to be that way.